Are Micro Ring Extensions Good for Thin Hair

 The extension is then fed through the ring and pulled tight.
 This can put a lot of strain on your hair follicles and cause them to break.
 Your natural hair can also become tangled and matted around the rings, which makes it difficult to brush and style.

 And because the rings are made of metal, they can conduct heat from styling tools like curling irons and flat irons, causing even more damage.
 If you’re still set on getting micro ring hair extensions, make sure you go to a stylist who is experienced in applying them correctly.
-And be prepared for some serious upkeep – you’ll need to keep them clean and free of tangles, and have them professionally removed every few months.
+And be prepared for some serious upkeep – you’ll need to keep them clean and free of tangles and have them professionally removed every few months.

 Conclusion